Gund PhD Research Fellowships

-The Gund Institute for Environment supports exceptional PhD applicants interested in conducting interdisciplinary research on major global environmental challenges.
+The Gund Institute for Environment supports outstanding PhD applicants interested in conducting interdisciplinary research on major global environmental challenges.

 With Gund PhD Fellowships, students receive attractive funding packages, world-class faculty mentors, real-world experience collaborating with leaders in government and business – and a deep understanding of complex global sustainability issues.

-Gund doctoral students benefit from the Gund Leadership Academy and enrichment funds for conferences, publications, and research costs.
+Students receive up to four years of funding at $37,000 per year, plus tuition, and UVM’s student health insurance.
+Gund doctoral students benefit from the Gund Leadership Academy and enrichment funds for conferences and research costs.

 We are committed to ensuring an inclusive environment where diverse voices and perspectives are active and welcome.
 We encourage applicants who bring diverse perspectives to our community.